Investigating $f(R)$-Inflation: background evolution and constraints: Parameter Estimation Results

-In \autoref{fig:Hx}, we reconstruct the Hubble function for the DESI+BBN and Pantheon+SH0ES datasets.
-Specifically, we start from the independent constraints on $H_0$ and $\Omega_r$ obtained from each dataset in the case where $x_{\rm end}$ is the only model parameter left free, and we use the values to compute $H(x)$ using the standard expression.
+In \autoref{fig:Hx}, we reconstruct the Hubble function for the DESI+BBN and Pantheon$^+$+SH0ES datasets.
+Specifically, we start from the independent constraints on $H_0$ and $\Omega_r$ obtained from each dataset, and we use the values to compute $H(x)$ using the standard expression.
 Then, we evaluate the value of $H(x)$ at the end of inflation within the $\Lambda$CDM framework using \texttt{CAMB}, which is represented by the gray horizontal line in the figure.
 We identify the end of inflation as the epoch when the reconstructed $H(x)$ curve intersects this horizontal line.
 This crossing point can be interpreted as the moment when inflation, as described by our model, should end in order to reproduce the observed present-day value of $H_0$.
-As shown, the tension in $H_0$ measurements translates into a corresponding tension in determining the end of inflation, with the tension being more pronounced when $N_{\nu}$ is held fixed.
-Allowing $N_{\nu}$ to vary helps mitigate this discrepancy, as it enables a more precise determination of the end of inflation.
+As shown, the tension in $H_0$ measurements translates into a corresponding tension in determining the end of inflation.